jlan84/cross-validation-assignment/pair.md

 ### Exercise:

-1. Plot the learning curve of the Ridge regression with different alpha parameters
+1. Plot the test error and train error curves for Ridge regression with different alpha parameters
-2. Plot the learning curves of the Ridge Regression and Ordinary Least Squares Regression.
-Compare these two.